 MoveOn is awarding $50,000, along with materials, training and strategic support to activists

 MoveOn.org Civic Action announced a new #FrackingFighter initiative to support 100 grassroots activists who are working to ban fracking in their local communities.
 The organization is awarding a total of $50,000 to the "Fracking Fighters," along with materials, training and strategic support.

 Water Quality Products understands the importance of keeping up to date with current industry trends and information.
-We are pleased to bring you our fourth annual State of the Industry Report, which includes valuable current information regarding the water treatment industry and its trends.
+We are pleased to bring you our seventh annual State of the Industry Report, which includes valuable current information regarding the water treatment industry and its trends.

 An assessment of the water treatment industry

 HVACR manufacturers predict strong economic prospects & solid sales increases

 Optimism for improving economic business prospects in the HVACR industry continue to grow, according to a recent ASHRAE/AHR Expo survey sent to more than 1,000 HVACR manufacturers worldwide.
 According to survey results, 79% of the respondents said their prospects for business were either “excellent” (19%) or “good” (60%) for the coming year.
 The remaining 21% of the respondents felt prospects were “fair.”